 Smoking in pregnancy

-If you are pregnant and smoke then you might want start thinking about making some lifestyle changes that will be beneficial for you and your baby.
+If you are pregnant and smoke then you will need to stop smoking for the health of you and your baby.

 No matter what stage of pregnancy you're at or even if you're just thinking about trying for a baby, stopping smoking is one of the most important things you can do for your own health and the health of your baby.
-Improving your general health will enhance your pregnancy experience, reduce risks to you and your baby and allow you to feel positive about a smoke-free future.
+Stopping smoking will make your pregnancy easier, reduce risks to you and your baby and allow you to feel positive about a smoke-free future.

-With so much change already going on, it may feel difficult to stop smoking but we can provide you with lots of support to help you.
-Have a look at the following which will give you some hints and tips on stopping smoking in pregnancy.
+When you become pregnant you may feel that there are a lot of changes happening in your life.
+It may feel difficult to stop smoking but we can provide you with lots of support to help you.
+Below are some hints and tips on stopping smoking in pregnancy.

-Within 20 minutes of stopping you and your baby will start to benefit, your blood pressure and pulse go back to normal, circulation improves and carbon monoxide levels in the blood reduce.
+Within 20 minutes of stopping smoking you and your baby will start to benefit, your blood pressure and pulse go back to normal, circulation improves and carbon monoxide levels in the blood go down.

 You will also: